SAP/openui5-docs/docs/PDF_Viewer_cd80a8b.md

 **Fillable PDF Forms**

--   Support for fillable PDF forms depends on the browser and device limitations.
+-   Support for fillable PDF forms depends on the browser and device restrictions.

 **Related Information**